anthonydjr89/CS-499-Capstone/artifacts/databases/Enhancements/README.md

 ## Purpose of the Enhancements
 The goal was to strengthen the application’s interaction with MongoDB by adding **connection stability**, **graceful shutdown**, **schema validation**, and **consistent database error handling**.
 These changes enhance data integrity, performance, and reliability, which are all important elements of effective database design in real-world systems.

-Core logic for each enhancement was first outlined in simple pseudocode to evaluate structure and trade-offs before implementation.
+Core logic for each enhancement was first outlined using pseudocode to evaluate structure and trade-offs before implementation.

 ## Summary of Enhancements